ObsidianLabs/vscode-algorand/README.md

 ## Functionality

-This extension provides the following features:
+This extension provides the following features.
+Please see the video recording for the [feature walkthrough](recordings/feature_walkthrough.mp4).

 - TEAL language support
   - TEAL syntax highlight